meld-cp/obsidian-build/README.md

 ## Quick Start
 - Install and enable the plugin
 - Paste the Markdown below into a new note.
-- If you are in Reading or Live Preview modes, click the 'Hi' button.
+- If you are in Reading or Live Preview modes, click the 'Run' button.
 If you are in Source mode, choose `Meld Build: Run` from the command pallette.
 ````md

 ```meld-build-toolbar
-run = Hi
 ```

 ```js meld-build